-Watch two videos -- Childhood Cancer Survivorship Overview, with Gregory Reaman, MD and Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD , adapted from this content.
+Watch two videos -- Childhood Cancer Survivorship Overview, with Gregory Reaman, MD , and Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD , adapted from this content.

-The most common childhood cancers are:
+The most common childhood cancers in children from 0 to 14 are:

 Read about other types of childhood cancer .

+It is important for all children who received cancer treatment to get lifelong follow-up care.
 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood cancer survivors face.
-Based on these studies, COG has established guidelines for the long-term follow-up of childhood cancer survivors at www.survivorshipguidelines.org .
+Based on these studies, COG has created recommendations for long-term follow-up care for childhood cancer survivors at www.survivorshipguidelines.org .

 Cancer in Children